peteash10/peteashton.com/pages/stirchleysalon.md

 Speakers should be able to talk about an aspect of their practice or a particular piece of work for 10-15 minutes and be willing to answer questions for another 15.
 Discussions will be moderated for relevance and diversity of voices but otherwise left to freewheel.

 Each salon which will last 90 minutes including a break and feature two artists or makers.
+What happens afterwards is up to you!

 Stirchley Salon is run by [Pete Ashton](http://art.peteashton.com) with the long term goal of being self-sustaining and run by the local community.